OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

             <td>21 - Program FIM Image into user1 area for Hardware</td>
             <td>This option programs the FIM image "ofs_top_page1_unsigned_user1.bin" into user1 area in flash<br>
             <br>
-            Note: Please refer to the Getting Started Guide for details on flashing images for the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile)
+            Note: Please refer to the Getting Started Guide for details on flashing images for the Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile)
         </tr>
 </td>
         </tr>